 I will remain ready for your return because I wish to live always in your love.

-These children face unbearable odds, but, with education, they are much more likely to have good, healthy, dignified, and happy lives.
-The Sisters do all that is humanly possible to give hope and love to those suffering poverty and repression, and our CHS Middle School students have been AMAZING donors in the past, though there has not been, nor will be, any designated credit toward Lasallian Service hours for donations.
+These children face unbearable odds, but with education they are much more likely to have good, healthy, dignified, and happy lives.
+The Sisters do all that is humanly possible to give hope and love to those suffering poverty and repression, and our CHS Middle School students have been AMAZING donors in the past, though there has not been, nor will be any designated credit (Lasallian Service hours) for donations.
 Our goal is to give $200 per sponsored child to assist with their educational expenses.
 Each year, since 2007, we have met or exceeded the goal!
 Our students are encouraged to give of their own money and to earn money by doing extra chores.

 Peace, Hope & Love,